n-boc/status.im/source/technical/run_status_node.md

 ## Why Run Status Node?

-Currently, we don't provide any incentives for running Status Nodes.
+Currently, there are no crypto incentives for running Status Nodes.
 We are working hard to solve this problem.
-Our intent is to increase the size of the Waku network, thereby improving how decentralized and safe our platform is.
+Our intent is to increase the size of the Waku network, improving how decentralized and safe our platform is.

+### Privacy

 Another reason is privacy.
 In the current setup, most nodes - both relay and historical ones - are running as part of Status infrastructure.
 This means that Status has a wide view of most of the network.
 While all traffic in Waku is encrypted, the metadata that could be gathered this way can leak some information.
-If one wants to avoid that, the best option is to run a node on your own and configure it in the Status app.
+The best way to avoid that is to run your own node and configure it in the Status app.

 ### Community